 In these sessions we will practice deep, hearty, extended laughter and are looking to develop our capacity to laugh unconditionally, or ‘for no reason’.
 This may sound hard but actually, like most things, it gets easier with practice and in Laugh Time it’s a team effort – you are not alone!

-“When you laugh, you change and when you change the whole world changes around you.” – Dr Madan Kataria, medical doctor and founder of Laughter Yoga
+“When you laugh, you change, and when you change, the world changes.” – Dr Madan Kataria, medical doctor and Founder of Laughter Yoga clubs worldwide

 Who can participate?